Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 Wondrous Item, *blur, invisibility, nondetection, silence; Market Price:* 242,000 gp; *Weight:* 1 lb.

+### Periapt of Epic Wisdom
-**Periapt of Epic Wisdom:** This large pearl set on a chain grants an enhancement bonus of +8 or higher to the wearer's Wisdom score.
+This large pearl set on a chain grants an enhancement bonus of +8 or higher to the wearer's Wisdom score.

 *Caster Level:* 20th; *Prerequisites:* Craft Wondrous Item, Craft Epic